 The final step is bottling.
 Peruvian regulations prohibit adding anything to Pisco even water to protect the color and flavor of the national libation and to maintain the alcohol proof.

 Fabulous, duh!
 Depending on the grapes and the varietals used, Piscos can be dry like a crisp, mineral white wine, or sweet and floral.
 I recommend trying your first sip on its own to pick up the different citrus undertones, or a Mosto Verde style as an aperitif.
-Pisco is popularly served in a punch or combined with lime, sugar, egg whites, and a dash of bitters as the ever so delicious, Pisco Sour.
+Pisco is popularly served in a punch or combined with lime, sugar, egg whites, and a dash of bitters in the ever so delicious, Pisco Sour recipe.

 Does the sound of Pisco sours and punches make you pucker your lips?
-I recommend mixing it with ginger beer and a squeeze of lime for a tangy libation at your local bar.
-When the weather is cold, mix it with coffee and milk for a cozy cocktail.
-(I recommend serving it in a martini glass because everything is classy in a martini glass!).
+Another pisco drink we recommend is mixing pisco with ginger beer and a squeeze of lime for a simple, tangy drink.
+When the weather is cold, mix pisco with coffee and milk for a cozy cocktail.
 For a touch of luxury, top off your flute of sparkling brut with a splash of Pisco.

 Hey Tippler Nation, have you tried Pisco?
 Tell us how you enjoy your Pisco so we can all start getting this fabulous spirit into more regular rotation!